-A report published by the Gulf Centre for Human Rights To mark the International Day to End Impunity lraq instantly with a fatal shot to the head.
+On 10 January 2020, in Basra, unidentified gunmen on a motorbike shot at journalist Ahmed Abdul Samad, a correspondent of the Dijlah satellite TV channel, killing him instantly with a fatal shot to the head.
 His colleague, photojournalist Safaa Ghali, was transferred to Basra General Hospital after being shot three times in the chest, and died as a result of severe injuries.